shadybraden/loggifly/README.md

 ## Enviroment Variables

-These are the settings you can set via docker environment variables in either your docker compose or .env file
+These are the global settings you can set via docker environment variables in either your docker compose or .env file

 | Variables                         | Description                                              | Default  |
 |-----------------------------------|----------------------------------------------------------|----------|